Mattia-Colbertaldo/Prion-disease/README.md

 We made it run both locally and on Politecnico di Milano's supercluster.

-Please read PrionDeseade.pdf (it's without animations).
+Please read PrionDeseade.pdf (unfortunately, animations are not included in it, given the format limitations.).

 Here is a preview: